ValtteriL/ValtteriL.github.io/content/posts/wardialing-finnish-freephones.md

 draft: false
 ---

-# I made 56874 calls to explore the telephone network.
-Here's what I found.

 >What kind of systems are there in the Finnish telephone network today?

 This question appeared to me a while ago when leafing through an old telephone directory from the early 2000s.